 In 2014, Metro approved its First Last Mile Strategic Plan, which identifies design strategies to improve active transportation access and connections to public transit.
 The Specific Plan recognizes that station access is a key element in successful TOD station area planning and identifies strategies that focus on improving accessibility during the first and last miles of a transit rider's journey.
-These strategies include streetscape improvements, bicycle and pedestrian infrastructure improvements. well wayfinding as as signage and improvements.
+These strategies include streetscape improvements, bicycle pedestrian infrastructure and improvements, wayfinding as well as signage and improvements.